 It was the same year that I traveled to India and to Kenya on orphan-hugging projects and released Change the World, Dammit!.

-In 2013, I used Go Your Own Way (which is all yours for joining the Fuck Yah Club!) to raise over $10,000 for Flying Kites.
+In 2013, I used Go Your Own Way (the first 50 pages are yours for joining the Fuck Yah Club!) to raise over $10,000 for Flying Kites.
 I also held the first round of Steer Your Ship, a 6-month program that’s my very very absolute favorite for helping business peeps come alive.

 From camp until the present, I’ve continued to explore my own calling more deeply.
 I’ve released M-School, which is Harry Potter-like Magic School for Entrepreneurs.
+(Nab a 50% off promo code for joining the Fuck Yah Club here.)
 I’ve also explored a shit-ton of topics about the entrepreneurial life through my podcast, That’s What She Said.

 So….what’s the thread that runs through all of this stuff?